The Human Instinct: Stoned Guitar

 In June 1970 the band began work on their second album, Stoned Guitar, after which Waide was replaced by former Underdogs bassist Neil Edwards.
 The band began work on their third album, Pins in It, which was released in June 1971.

 The band flew to Sydney for a three-month tour, after which TK quit the band to remain in Australia.
 His place was taken by keyboardist Graeme Collins, formerly of Dedikation and in 1972 of Dragon.

 Country rock

-In 1972 Greer changed the lineup again, enlisting guitarists Martin Hope (Fourmyula) and John Donoghue (Timberjack) and bassist Glenn Mikkelson for a new country rock sound.
+In 1972 Greer changed the lineup again, enlisting guitarists Martin Hope (Fourmyula) and John Donoghue (Timberjack) and Glenn Mikkelson (a.k.a.
+Zaine Griff), who played bass in the band and also did vocals in some songs for a new country rock sound.
 The band released two more albums, 1972's Snatmin Cuthin? (an anagram of the band's name) and The Hustler (1974).
 A series of lineup changes took place before Greer ended the band in 1982.

 A further album, Peg Leg, was belatedly released in 2001, produced from sessions originally recorded in late 1975.